Limits of Equi-Affine Equi-Distant Loci of Planar Convex Domains with Two Non-Parallel Asymptotes

 Remarkably, in contrast with the tropical distance function, whose non-zero levels are polygonal, equi-affine distance function seems to have smooth level sets, which we may call ``equi-distant loci'' of a domain, even if we start with a polygon (Figure \ref{fig_square} shows a plot on a square).
 Our purpose is to initiate the study of these level sets.
 A particular conjecture that we put forward is that for a fixed compact convex domain, these loci, after an appropriate rescaling, converge to an ellipse.
 In fact, as a few numerical simulations performed by Ernesto Lupercio suggest, these level sets have monotonically increasing Mahler area (which is a scale free affine invariant roughly measuring the ``roundness'' of a domain) approaching that of the global maximum in the space of convex domains, i.e. that of ellipses.
-Thus, one can expect that developing the theory in higher dimensions may give a tool to tackle Mahler conjecture, which is a fundamental unsolved problem in affine and convex geometries.
+Thus, one can expect that developing the theory in higher dimensions may give a tool to tackle Mahler conjecture \cite{mahler}, which is a fundamental unsolved problem in affine and convex geometries.